Getting your records is great! Reading your records is great! Checking your records is great! Correcting your records is great!

 Whatever you do, never ever assume your lawyer is collecting all your records.
 Ask your lawyer for copies of everything they have collected so you can check for yourself.

 Also, please do not assume Social Security is collecting all your records.
-Call the person who is handling your case and ask them exactly which records they do and don’t have.
+You can call the person at Social Security who is handling your case and ask them exactly which records they do and don’t have.
+If you are appealing, you can call your local office and request a copy of your case file on CD so you can see for yourself exactly what is and is not there.

 There are three ways you can collect your records: Through your lawyer, through Social Security, or Do-it-yourself.